Trackunit/developer-hub/guides/webhooks/webhooks-retry-schedule.md

 ## Failed delivery handling & manual retries

-After the conclusion of the above attempts the message will be marked as 'Failed' for this endpoint, and you will get a webhook of type 'message.attempt.exhausted' notifying you of this error.
+After the conclusion of the above attempts the message will be marked as 'Failed' for this endpoint.
 You can then use the interface under Administration → Webhooks in the Trackunit Manager to [manually replay each message](https://developers.trackunit.com/docs/webhooks-replaying-messages) at any time, or automatically retry / recover all failed messages starting from a given date.